fletchjp/VLCB-Arduino-Examples/README.md

 This means that the overhead for the task manager is about 4k memory but not much data.

+This module is now too big for a UNO.

+### VLCBLCDButTsk_1280

+This is a version of the previous example for the MEGA 1280 with the same pin changes.

+NoLEDUserService      35198/12691

 ### VLCB_DUE3EEPROM

 This example is running on a CANDUE with a dual CAN interface.